China investigating top general over serious violations, says defence ministry

 "Xi has been tapping on second-line PLA officers to fill those roles vacated by their predecessors — on an interim basis in most cases," said Char, a scholar at the S. Rajaratnam School of International Studies.

-"China's military modernizers will continue to push for the two goals Xi has set for the PLA - namely, 2035 to basically complete its modernisation and 2049 to become a world-class armed forces."
+"China's military modernisers will continue to push for the two goals Xi has set for the PLA — namely, 2035 to basically complete its modernisation and 2049 to become a world-class armed forces."

 Eight top generals were expelled from the Communist Party on graft charges in October 2025, including He Weidong.